-NOTE: To prevent accidental door closure, a safety latch locks the door open in the fully opened position while the catcher is being dumped.
+NOTE: When using the optional 6.7 bushel catcher, a safety latch locks the door open in the fully opened position while the catcher is being dumped to prevent accidental door closure.

-- Tilt the catcher back to dump by lifting on the catcher lift handle on the lower front corner of the catcher. - Lower the catcher smoothly down to the normal operating position.
+- 2. Tilt the catcher back to dump by lifting on the catcher lift handle on the lower front corner of the catcher. - 3.
+Lower the catcher smoothly down to the normal operating position.
 DO NOT allow the catcher to drop down. - 4.
-Close the door by holding the door handle with the left hand and releasing the safety latch on the door hinge mechanism with the right hand.
-The safety latch is released by pressing in on the top of the latch.
-Then, smoothly close the door, working against the spring pressure that holds the door closed.
+Close the door by holding the door handle, working against the spring pressure that holds the door closed.
 DO NOT let the door slam shut by releasing the door before it is closed.
+(When using the optional 6.7 bushel catcher, close the door by holding the door handle with the left hand and releasing the safety latch on the door hinge mechanism with the right hand.
+The safety latch is released by pressing in on the top of the latch.)